 The determination of the applicable surtax rate is made on a consolidated basis for controlled groups and related companies, so the net taxable income of all the entities subject to tax in Puerto Rico within said groups has to be combined for the determination of the applicable surtax rate.

 Alternative minimum tax (AMT)

-In determining the alternative minimum net income, the net operating loss (NOL) is limited to 70% of the alternative minimum net income.
+Notwithstanding, also for taxable years commencing after 31 December 2018, if the corporation submits audited financial statements, an agreed upon procedure, or a compliance attestation report issued by a PR CPA certifying the expenses as ordinary and necessary with its income tax return, the corporation may claim the same deductions it claims for regular income tax for purposes of computing its income subject to AMT, subject to AMT limitations on depreciation and net operating losses (NOLs), among others.
+In determining the alternative minimum net income, the NOL is limited to 80% (70% for prior periods) of the alternative minimum net income.
 Also, the amount of the tax credit available with respect to the AMT paid in prior years that may be claimed against the current year regular tax is limited to 25% of the current net regular tax over the AMT for such taxable year.
 The AMT credit can be carried forward indefinitely.

 Tax on deemed dividends

 A 10% tax is imposed on certain corporation on the deemed dividend amount attributable to a foreign owner.
 A foreign owner is defined as any non-resident person (or entity not engaged in a trade or business in Puerto Rico) who directly owns 50% or more of the corporation's stocks.
 The deemed dividend amount is computed using the lesser of the average value of the total foreign assets or the accumulated earnings and profits of the corporation.

 Tax on improper accumulation of income